New York City Department of Education

 Course 1: 54 hours (20 weeks).
 Course 2: 480 hours (16 weeks).

-Upon successful completion of the course, students will be able to: Course 1: build a collaborative, equitable, and student-centered classroom culture with supportive relationships for all students; successfully apply the tenets of culturally responsive teaching to curriculum planning, instructional strategies, and classroom management; plan rigorous and engaging, common core aligned instructional materials with a constant lens on differentiation and culturally responsive pedagogy, such that a diverse set of learners can access the curriculum; skillfully collect and use formative data to inform and revise instruction on a daily basis; adopt and utilize data-based reflective practices in order to continuously grow in their teaching practice; develop reasonable time allocations when planning lesson activities, unit plans and a year-long scope and sequence or curriculum maps; and reference student actions, responses and data-supported outcomes as evidence in reflecting on teaching.
-Course 2: Same as course 1.
+Course 1 and 2: Upon successful completion of the course, students will be able to build a collaborative, equitable, and student-centered classroom culture with supportive relationships for all students; successfully apply the tenets of culturally responsive teaching to curriculum planning, instructional strategies, and classroom management; plan rigorous and engaging, common core aligned instructional materials with a constant lens on differentiation and culturally responsive pedagogy, such that a diverse set of learners can access the curriculum; skillfully collect and use formative data to inform and revise instruction on a daily basis; adopt and utilize data-based reflective practices in order to continuously grow in their teaching practice; develop reasonable time allocations when planning lesson activities, unit plans and a year-long scope and sequence or curriculum maps; and reference student actions, responses and data-supported outcomes as evidence in reflecting on teaching.
 Prerequisite: Bachelor’s degree.

-Course 1 and 2: Major topics include: Instructional Vision, Building Relationships, Behavior Management, Delivering Consequences, Managing Classroom Procedures, Starting Class and Entry Procedures, Introduction to Standards and Planning, Creating Objectives and Assessments, Delivering Direct Instruction, Culturally Responsive Teaching, Universal Design for Learning, Eliciting & Interpreting Student Thinking, Backwards Design, Data-Driven Instruction, Educating All Learners, Reflecting on Implicit Bias, Family and Community Engagement, and Bias in Special Education and Discipline.
+Course 1 and 2: Major topics include: Instructional Vision, Building Relationships, Behavior Management, Delivering Consequences, Managing Classroom Procedures, Starting Class and Entry Procedures, Introduction to Standards and Planning, Creating Objectives and Assessments, Delivering Direct Instruction, Culturally Responsive Teaching, Universal Design for Learning, Eliciting and Interpreting Student Thinking, Backwards Design, Data-Driven Instruction, Educating All Learners, Reflecting on Implicit Bias, Family and Community Engagement, and Bias in Special Education and Discipline.

 90 hours (16 weeks).

-September 2019 – Present.
+September 2019 – March 2024.

-Upon successful completion of the course, students will be able to: understand their role as secondary Students with Disabilities educators in supporting students to be educated in their Least Restrictive Environment as well as their role in engaging in multi-tiered levels of support at the secondary level; understand how to approach equity in special education so that they can begin to define and practice an equity and people-first approach in the classroom; will develop a critically conscious mindset toward education that is critical of systemic and disproportional outcomes for student subgroups; understand theories of neurotypical adolescent development and how the typical features of adolescence as well as identified disability might impact performance in the classroom, with a focus on the academic and social-emotional performance; incorporate social-emotional practices and youth development skills into the classroom environment, taking a progressive restorative – not retributive - approach to behavior and development when responding to student needs and developing an understanding of pedagogical practices that promote a teacher and student growth mindset; and build out an exemplar developmentally appropriate strength-based plan to support student engagement in academics.
+Upon successful completion of the course, students will be able to: define their role as secondary Students with Disabilities educators in supporting students to be educated in their Least Restrictive Environment as well as their role in engaging in multi-tiered levels of support at the secondary level; describe how to approach equity in special education so that they can begin to define and practice an equity and people-first approach in the classroom; develop a critically conscious mindset toward education critical of systemic and disproportional outcomes for student subgroups; list theories of neurotypical adolescent development and how the typical features of adolescence as well as identified disability might impact performance in the classroom, with a focus on the academic and social-emotional performance; incorporate social-emotional practices and youth development skills into the classroom environment, taking a progressive restorative – not retributive - approach to behavior and development when responding to student needs and developing an understanding of pedagogical practices that promote a teacher and student growth mindset; and build out an exemplar developmentally appropriate strength-based plan to support student engagement in academics.

 This course is taught in an online, module format (with a required textbook) consisting of on-going and cumulative competency-based assessments, collaborative discussion boards, student activity and observations/reflections.
 Students receive ongoing coaching and feedback from experienced facilitators throughout the process.
 The program consists of ten modules of coursework in four cycles, focusing on the NYC DOE Vision of Excellent Instruction, theories of adolescent development, and best practices for student transition planning, specially designed instruction, and teaching literacy and math.
 Prerequisites: Students must possess a bachelor’s degree; hold a valid NYS SwD Grades 1-6 Generalist Certificate; have completed the Liberal Arts Core (college coursework - English Language Arts - 6 S.H.; college coursework - Concepts in Historical and Social Sciences - 6 S.H.; college coursework - Scientific Processes - 6 S.H.; college coursework - Mathematical Processes - 6 S.H.; complete and pass the following exam: Multi-subject: Secondary Teachers CST (241/242/245); and must complete 'Dignity For All Students Act' and Autism workshops.